 Silvermine hiking trails

-There are a number of unmarked trails crisscrossing Silvermine.
-But the two below are the only well-marked, official trails in the reserve, making them safer.
+There are a number of unmarked trails crisscrossing Silvermine — both hiking trails and some of the best mountain biking routes in Cape Town.
+The two below are the only well-marked, official trails in the reserve, making them safer.
 They’re also fantastically beautiful, and dog-friendly!

 Elephant’s Eye Cave

 The most popular route at Silvermine, this trail will take you to a massive cave overlooking the bay.
 The cave is located in a mountain that looks much like an elephant’s head – hence the name!
 It’s a really beautiful – and photogenic – destination, and the trail is well-marked.
 It’ll take you about three hours to hike both ways, but be sure to give yourself some extra time to take it all in.

 This hike has a minimal incline, making it an easy option even for kids.
 You’ll be hiking through indigenous fynbos, so be sure to pack your camera – along with sunblock and a hat, as there’s not too much shade on the route!